agentio/serviceinfrastructure/content/docs/intro/_index.md

 **API management** is a thriving industry with many vendors, marketers, and definitions.
 Here we step back to the perspective of a software developer and say that _API management addresses the common concerns that arise when developers make and use networked APIs_.

+## Networked APIs

+Networked APIs are APIs that operate across computer network.
+Networked APIs communicate using protocols including HTTP, and are frequently produced by organizations that are different from the ones that consume them.
+This brings many technical and social concerns.

 ## Common concerns

 For people making APIs (API producers), these concerns usually include: